Joshuarox100/VRC-Inventory-Inventor/README.md

 Groups are used for toggling multiple objects at once.
 Each Group can have as many members as there are Toggles in the Preset.
 Groups can only be used with Toggles, and each Toggle can trigger a different Group depending on if it is being enabled or disabled.

 Every member contained within a Group can be either enabled or disabled upon the Group being activated.
-Only the Group on the toggled Item will be triggered, any other Groups within its members will be ignored.
+Only the Group on the toggled [Item](#items) will be triggered, any other Groups within its members will be ignored.

 ### Hints
 Here are some things you should keep in mind as you create your Preset.

 1. The Animations you use for Toggles must be usable in the FX layer.
-If they're not compatible, you will recieve an error when applying the Preset to an Avatar.
+If they're not compatible, you will receive an error when applying the Preset to an Avatar.

 2. Any Pages that exist in the Preset but don't have a way to be accessed will still be created when the Preset is applied to an Avatar.
 You can then take the Menus for these Pages and put them elsewhere on your Avatar if you wish.